Skip to Main Content

 CJ 1000 is required as a prerequisite for any 2000-level criminal justice course and any 2000-level criminal justice course is a prerequisite for any 3000-level criminal justice course.
 Any student who has grounds to request a waiver of this requirement may do so by contacting the criminal justice area coordinator for a decision.
 This request must be made prior to enrolling in the upper level criminal justice course.

-Students who major in Criminal Justice must achieve a grade of C- or above in all core courses in the major.
+Students who major in Criminology and Criminal Justice must achieve a grade of C- or above in all core courses in the major.

 If a student receives a lower grade than a C-, that student will need to repeat the course.